Year end tax tips and financial housekeeping

 - A portion of the heat, hydro and utility bills.

-Review your insurance – I recently got a letter from my home and auto insurance company that indicated my premiums for home insurance are climbing higher in 2017.
+Review your insurance – I recently got a letter from my home and auto insurance company that indicated my premiums for home insurance are climbing higher.
 I’m going to look into what’s going on and negotiate where I can.
 I suspect it has to do with our property value moving higher over the last year.

-Set some new financial goals – Every year we post a few of our key financial goals and 2017 will be no different.
+Set some new financial goals – Every year we post a few of our key financial goals and next year will be no different.
 Stay tuned to read those.
-In the meantime you can see my last post for our 2016 goal progress here.

-Contribute to your RRSP – Although you have until March 1, 2017 to make a contribution to your RRSP consider putting more money into this account before that date – to maximize contributions.
-Recall RRSP contributions will entitle you to a deduction on your 2016 tax return.
+Contribute to your RRSP – Although you usually have until about March 1 next year to make a contribution to your RRSP consider putting more money into this account before that date – to maximize contributions.
+Recall RRSP contributions will entitle you to a deduction on this year’s tax return.
 It’s a nice government loan that you can grow tax-deferred.

 Make TFSA withdrawals – We consider our Tax Free Savings Accounts (TFSAs) like another retirement account (the RRSP) so we don’t touch the money that goes into it.
-We make contributions every New Year and let the money grow tax-free.
-However, if you’re using your TFSA as truly a saving account, and you need the money soon, consider making TFSA withdrawals before end of December 2016.
-If you withdraw funds from your TFSA before the end of this year you’ll be entitled to re-contribute the same amount beginning January 2017.
+We make contributions every new year and let the money grow tax-free.
+However, if you’re using your TFSA as truly a saving account, and you need the money soon, consider making TFSA withdrawals before the end of December.
+If you withdraw funds from your TFSA before the end of this year you’ll be entitled to re-contribute the same amount beginning January next year.

 Review your will – Times flies when you’re having fun but it’s very important to ensure your wishes and financial affairs are always up to date for your loved ones.
 Review your will.
 If you don’t have a will for your family, don’t be an a$$ and get one already.